Inner & Outer Journeying: Holding the Paradox of the Spiritual Path

 'There is only one problem on which my existence, my peace, my happiness depend; to discover myself in discovering God.
 If I find God I will find myself and if I find my true self I will find God.'

 Of course, ultimately, the inner and outer are not separate.
 As we engage with, and give ourselves to our inner journey and the transformation it brings, this profoundly affects our outer path and actions in the world.
 So, for example, as we grow in compassion, truly touching into the fathomless well of love of God deep within, so we engage with our self, others and the world more compassionately.
 It is a process of on-going metanoia.
 The inner and outer are interdependent and not mutually exclusive.
-The path of the labyrinth where we move in to our centre and then out to the world, is a good on-going symbol of how the two weave together in our journey.
+The path of the labyrinth — where we move into our centre and then out into the world — is a helpful symbol of how the inner and outer weave together in our journey.

 What can we gain by sailing to the moon if we are not able to cross the abyss that separates us from ourselves?
 This is the most important of all voyages of discovery, and without it, all the rest are not only useless, but disastrous.’